andrelago13/COMP/README.txt

 **PROJECT TITLE: FA2RE-SE
 **GROUP: 1FA2RE-SE
-(Names, numbers, self assessment, and contribution of the members of the group according to:)
 NAME: André Lago, NR: <number>, GRADE1: <0 to 20 value>, CONTRIBUTION: 35%
 NAME: Carolina Moreira, NR: <number>, GRADE: <0 to 20 value>, CONTRIBUTION: 10%
 NAME: Gustavo Silva, NR: 201304143, GRADE2: 20, CONTRIBUTION: 35%
 NAME: Leonardo Ferreira, NR: 201305980, GRADE: 15, CONTRIBUTION: 20%
-(Note: consider that the sum of the individual contributions of the members should not exceed 100%)

 ** SUMMARY: (Describe what your tool does and its main features.)